In this article

 Note: Ensure that the value passed as an id is never empty as these would cause ingestion errors and could make different users on the platform collapse into one.

-A unique identifier for the segment.
+A unique identifier for the cohort.
 This can be any alphanumeric string.
 This will be never displayed in the UI as it's only used by our platform.
 The best practice here would be to have a sequence (ie.

 We'll continue our subscribers' data scenario.
 Let's assume that you have the following data on each user, most of them optional: